On the On the Media —

-Anyway, I was mostly sad after all this because I could see how disappointed Duncan was.
-I’m not saying they made Duncan cry, but what a better use of our time if we’d been in the place of greatness.
+Anyway, I was mostly sad after all this because I could see how disappointed Astrid was.
+I’m not saying they made Astrid cry, but what a better use of our time if we’d been in the place of greatness.
 We were not.

 Is the final work a nice one?
 Yes, someone in the On the Media organization edited the hell out of that thing.
 Does that mean I should shut up and take it?
 Nah.
 I’m telling you how it went down in the event that someone else gets Bob on the wrong side of the bed one morning and thinks it was them or their fault.
 It wasn’t.